abstools/abstools/abs-models.org/content/documentation/tutorials/language-tutorial.md

 Johnsen in this volume [\[24\]](http://dx.doi.org/10.1007/978-3-642-40615-7).
 ABS is not merely a modeling notation, but it arrives with an integrated tool set that helps to *automate the software engineering process*.
-Tools are use- less, however, unless they ensure *predictability of results, interoperability*, and *usability*.
+Tools are useless, however, unless they ensure *predictability of results, interoperability*, and *usability*.
 A fundamental requirement for the first two criteria is a uniform, formal semantics.
 But interoperability also involves the capability to connect with other notations than ABS.
-This is ensured by providing numerous language in- terfaces from and to ABS as shown in below.
+This is ensured by providing numerous language interfaces from and to ABS as shown in below.
 These are realized by various import, export, and code generation tools, several of which are discussed below.